DevAwizard/Exams_school/.github/Resources/Check_list_exam.md

 | **My overall feedback on the exam**           | [Your answer here] |

 **Instructions**: To mark the type of function/program, replace the space within the brackets with an "X".

 For example:

+✔️ [X] Integers
+❌ [ ] Linked Lists

+Make sure to complete all sections of the table with your answers.

+**Good luck! 🎯 Remember, success is the sum of small efforts repeated day in and day out.
+Stay focused, stay confident, and give it your best! 💪🏻**

 ---